WhiskerWeirdo/BanterBrain-Buddy/README.md

 - [X] Twitch: refresh auth token correctly on both timer and restart of application (fixed: using implicit grant)
 - [X] Twitch: call /validate on startup to check if token is still valid and then call hourly
 - [ ] Twitch: eventSub => allow for reactions to: subscription events, point redemptions & bits used
+- [ ] Twitch: eventSub => if listening for chat command subscribe to it and parse that text.

 ### Short term roadmap
 - [X] 0.0.1 MVP where STT-> ChatGPT ->TTS works with PTT